MoEDAL-MAPP, an LHC Dedicated Detector Search Facility: The Phase-1 MAPP Upgrade for MoEDAL

 \subsubsection{The MAPP Detector Outrigger}

-The MoEDAL Collaboration is planning to submit an addendum to the MAPP Technical Proposal to install an outrigger detector to improve the acceptance of the Phase-1 MAPP detector for higher mass milli-charged particles (mQPs).
+The MoEDAL Collaboration is planning to submit an addendum to the MAPP Technical Proposal to install an outrigger detector to improve the acceptance of the Phase-1 MAPP detector for higher mass milli-charged particles.
 The MAPP-mQP detector is planned for deployment in a circular passage joining the UA83 gallery and the beam tunnel as shown in Figure~\ref{fig:MAPP-outrigger} traversing an angle from roughly 2$^{\circ}$ to 6$^{\circ}$ from the beam axis.
-It consists of 4 x 800 cm x 60 cm x 5cm scintillator planks that each have a cross-sectional area of 4.8 m$^{2}$.
-Each plank consists of 16 x 50 cm x 60 scintillator plates that are each readout by a 2-inch 12 stage PMT.
-The plates are slanted at 45$^{\circ}$ to give a greater path length in the scintillator for mini-charged particles from IP8 traversing the Outrigger.
+It consists of 4 $\times$ 800~cm $\times$ 60~cm $\times$ 5~cm scintillator planks that each have a cross-sectional area of 4.8 m$^{2}$.
+Each plank consists of 16 $\times$ 50~cm $\times$ 60 scintillator plates that are each readout by a 2-inch 12-stage PMT.
+The plates are slanted at 45$^{\circ}$ to give a greater path length in the scintillator for milli-charged particles from IP8 traversing the Outrigger.

-The increased area of the detector provides greater acceptance for mini-charged particles albeit with a a higher threshold for detection, ~0.01$e$, than the main MAPP-mQP detector which is ~0.001$e$, where $e$ is the unit of electric charge.
-The passage of the mini-charge particle detector through the Outrigger would be marked by a four-fold coincidence between the PMTs in each layer.
-The mini-charged particle would in this case travel though roughly 28 cm of scintillator rather than the 3m of scintillator in the case of the MAPP scintillator bar detector.
+The increased area of the detector provides greater acceptance for milli-charged particles albeit with a a higher threshold for detection, $\sim0.01e$, than the main MAPP-mQP detector which is $\sim0.001e$.
+The passage of the milli-charged particle detector through the Outrigger would be marked by a four-fold coincidence between the PMTs in each layer.
+The milli-charged particle would in this case travel though roughly 28~cm of scintillator rather than the 3~m of scintillator in the case of the MAPP scintillator bar detector.